vineyard-bloom/bloom-starter/README.md

   An array of objects representing your table data.
 Object keys should all match your headers' `sortValue`s.
 - `linkFields`:
   An object that turns data cells into links.
 The keys must match header `sortValue`s.
 For example:
+- `reverseSort`:
+  A boolean that toggles ascending/descending sort order.
 ```
 { 'id': '/product/:id', 'name': '/organization/:name' }
 ```